NfinitySoftware/extensions-pipes/Readme.md

 - The behavior of the invocation of pipeline failure actions can be customised.
 [See the `PipeFailureBehavior` enumeration.](#pipefailurebehavior)
 - A `finally` action can be specified, completing a *try-catch-finally* construct in the pipeline, and which is always invoked whether pipeline actions succeed or fail.
 - An aggregate result is made available as the result of the pipeline, and conditional code can be written based on its overall success or failure.
+- State of the aggregate of failures is also available, in the case that any operation in the pipeline failed.

 ### Why use Extensions.Pipes?
 - Massively reduce the amount of code required to reliably execute multiple methods in succession, where each is dependent on the success of its predecessor.